 To say that today was a big day for us might be a bit of an understatement.
 Ben, myself, and our trusted Ghanaian translator Shak spent the day assembling and testing our solar system, from the panels all the way to the socket where you plug in your phone.
 We spent the morning stripping wires, playing with currents, connecting batteries and basically just playing with adult Legos and it was awesome…you might even say…sparks were flying?
 No really, sparks were actually flying.
 Of course, if you had a solar panel like this installed in your home in the US with the support of companies like Electric WorkForce (https://electricworkforceil.com/service-areas/burr-ridge/) the installation process would probably involve fewer sparks.

 We were able to use Ben’s technical genius, Shak’s innate understanding of electronics, and my unrivaled ability to follow orders to connect all of the equipment (with a little help from some very informative diagrams.
 In a solar system, you have panels, which capture sunlight and turn it into electricity in the form of DC or direct current power.
 The current then moves to a controller which makes sure the system doesn’t get overloaded before passing through to the batteries for charging.
+Deep cycle batteries, such as lithium solar batteries, are the best if you are in need of a battery that slowly runs, rather than a battery designed for quick speed or ignition.
 Finally, the batteries are attached to an inverter, which converts DC power to AC power (Alternating Current), which is what most home appliances use.
 Finally, you connect the inverter to an everyday wall socket, and voila!
 Electricity!
 You may need to check and see if this is covered under your home warranty, or see about getting a home warranty from companies such as First American so you know you are safe.

 After letting the system sit out in the sun for several hours we decided to test our engineering know-how.
 With fingers crossed we plugged in a few phones…CHARGING!
 SUCCESS!